SomeWeekendReading/someweekendreading.github.io/_posts/2021-08-29-covid-simpson.md

 I was gratified to see another piece in the _WaPo_ on the subject, this time by prominent mathematician Jordan Ellenberg. <sup id="fn10a">[[10]](#fn10)</sup>  I don't know him personally, but know people who know him and by reputation.
 His reputation is that he is very smart, very careful, and a remarkably good person.
+I particularly liked the shout-out to his mom, who pointed him at Morris's blog post.

 > Simpson’s paradox is a warning that the whole of the data often looks weirdly different
 > than the sum of its parts.
 In the case of Israel — as a number of epidemiologists and